Jump to navigation

 Our Stewardship

 Fresh water is fundamental to all life.
-The Northwest Territories (NWT) has an abundance of fresh water.
+The Northwest Territories has an abundance of fresh water.
 This water is essential to ecosystem health, and the social, cultural and economic well-being of territorial residents.
-Northerners rely on water and aquatic ecosystems for sustenance, recreation, and transportation.
+Northerners rely on water and aquatic ecosystems for sustenance, recreation and transportation.

 2025 NWT WSS Implementation Workshop

-Please join us at the upcoming 16th Annual Water Stewardship Implementation Workshop on October 15-16th, 2025 at the Chateau Nova, Yellowknife, NT!
+Thank you for joining us at the 16th Annual Water Stewardship Strategy Implementation Workshop, held on October 15-16, 2025 at Chateau Nova, Yellowknife, NT!

 If you have any questions, please contact us at nwtwaterstrategy@gov.nt.ca.